jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

 First step is getting a [Raspberry 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) (I had a spare one at the office) and perhaps an external hard drive, although an SD card might be sufficient for you.
 Mine came with 16GB and would have been enough.

-Raspberry 3 comes with a handy [New Out Of the Box Software (NOOBS)](https://www.raspberrypi.org/downloads/noobs/) which you can use during boot time to install any OS.
+Raspberry 3 comes with a handy New Out Of the Box Software [NOOBS](https://www.raspberrypi.org/downloads/noobs/) which, despite the name, even more experience users use to install Raspberry's OS.

-For our purposes I chose [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) as it is the default main distro and thus, usually has more support.
+This time I chose [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) as it is the default distro and possibly has more support.

 ### Installing Resilio on Raspbian

 Once we have Raspbian ready, we can install Resilio.
-There is a [good tutorial at Klavo Wiki](https://goo.gl/ft8GzF) that you can follow to the letter except for few nits, for that reason, I add it below as well.
+There is a good tutorial at [Klavo Wiki](https://goo.gl/ft8GzF) that you can follow to the letter except for a few nits, for that reason, I add the full installation below as well.

-First we need to create a folder for Resilio.
+We need to create a folder for Resilio.

 ```sh
 $raspi:~$ sudo mkdir -p /opt/resilio/bin